High-Tech Surveillance of Immigrants

 Ireland

-An Irish management, consulting, and outsourcing firm that provides technical and planning support to US Customs and Border Protection (CBP)
+An Irish multinational professional services firm that provides technical and planning support to CBP and ICE.

 The world’s largest online retailer and cloud storage provider.
-It’s the largest provider of cloud computing for US immigration authorities as well as the Israeli government and military, and also supports prison and police surveillance.
+It is the main provider of cloud infrastructure and services for the Israeli government and military, US immigration authorities, and US prisons and police.

 A US government IT contractor, which developed cloud analytics services for US immigration authorities to track and target immigrants.

-A government contractor that provides computer and IT services to US immigration authorities and other federal agencies
+A US-based government contractor that provides computer and IT services to US immigration authorities and other federal agencies.

 France